 - Transportation: Participants are responsible for their own transportation to all sites, including but not limited to Penn State Schuylkill and within the Schuylkill Health Network.

-Emerging Health Professionals students will be exposed to a variety of shadowing, simulation and other educational opportunities with Schuylkill Health and Blue Mountain Health System and other medical facilities throughout the county.
+Emerging Health Professionals students will be exposed to a variety of shadowing, simulation and other educational opportunities with Lehigh Valley Health Network, St. Luke's, and other medical facilities throughout the county.
 Students will be provided with a number of presentations and experiential learning experiences from masters and doctoral educated staff.